Apply for a local exemption or discount in Sheffield's Clean Air Zone

 Specialist works vehicles

-Examples of these types of vehicles are a digging machine, road roller, mobile crane, mobile pumping vehicle, or works truck designed for use in private premises.
+Examples of these types of vehicles are a digging machine, road roller, mobile crane, mobile pumping vehicle, or works truck designed for use in private premises, such as a fork lift truck.

-You will need to provide additional evidence of a Vehicle Special Order granted by the Vehicle Certification Agency for this exemption or be applying for a vehicle which is at least 3,500kg.
+You will need to provide additional evidence of a Vehicle Special Order granted by the Vehicle Certification Agency for this exemption or be applying for a works vehicle of the type referred to in this section, which is at least 3,500kg.

 Once registered with the council, you do not need to do anything else to activate your exemption.